OmegaZero/certification-guides/AWS/solution-architect-associate.md

-# Buck's AWS Solutions Architect - Associate Notes
+# AWS Solutions Architect - Associate Notes

 Skipping most basic basic stuff that if you've used AWS for a bit then you probably know or Cloud Practioner stuff